spookylukey/django-views-the-right-way/source/preconditions.rst

        return wrapper

-The ``@functools.wraps(view_func)`` line is not strictly necessary.
+The ``@functools.wraps(view_func)`` line may not be strictly necessary.
 But it makes our wrapper function view behave more nicely — for example, it copies the name and docstring of the original view over, along with other attributes.
 These make debugging nicer, and sometimes it can be important for functionality too (for instance, if you are wrapping something that has been wrapped in ``csrf_exempt``) — so you should always add it.

 So far, the views we're using it on only take a single ``request``, so making